 Tests and diagnosis

 Diagnostic tests aren't usually necessary to confirm the cause of your back pain.
 However, if you do see your doctor for back pain, he or she will examine your back and assess your ability to sit, stand, walk and lift your legs.
 Your doctor may also test your reflexes with a rubber reflex hammer.

-If there is reason to suspect that you have a tumor, fracture, infection or other specific condition that may be causing your back pain, your doctor may order one or more tests:
+If there is reason to suspect a specific condition may be causing your back pain, your doctor may order one or more tests:

 Treatments and drugs

 Most back pain gets better with a few weeks of home treatment and careful attention.
-A regular schedule of over-the-counter pain relievers may be all that you need to improve your pain.
+Over-the-counter pain relievers may be all that you need to improve your pain.
 A short period of bed rest is OK, but more than a couple of days actually does more harm than good.
 Continue your daily activities as much as you can tolerate.
 Light activity, such as walking and daily activities of living, is usually OK.
 But, if an activity increases your pain, stop doing that activity.
-If home treatments aren't working, your doctor may suggest stronger medications or other therapy.
+If home treatments aren't working after several weeks, your doctor may suggest stronger medications or other therapies.

 Narcotics, such as codeine or hydrocodone, may be used for a short period of time with close supervision by your doctor.